 During the earnings call, Chen offered this assertion: Rival CrowdStrike's recent IPO further strengthened BlackBerry's financial model for the Cylance acquisition.

 "I think this is a completely undervalued asset," Chen asserted.
 "If you look at what we paid for Cylance, you will see that it will probably coming in 6.6 times or 6.7 times revenue."
 In stark contrast, he pegs CrowdStrike trading -- at some point -- at a more lofty 40 times revenues.
 "So I think this is great news for BlackBerry" in terms of making a strategic acquisition at a more reasonable valuation.

 Still, some Wall Street analysts noted that CrowdStrike is growing faster than Cylance.
 But Chen told analysts to keep two variables in mind.

 - First, CrowdStrike spent heavily to promote the business as it ramped toward a recent IPO.

 - Second, Cylance has a 100-percent plus retention rate because existing customers stick with the platform and actually expand their spending on the platform.

 MSSP Alert reached out to CrowdStrike for perspective, and the company says its retention rate is over 100 percent, and documented in S1 filings.

 BlackBerry Cylance Channel Partner Strategy

-“I want Cylance to continue their expansion in the channel business,” he said.
-“They have — there are literally over 1,000 channel partners and they are mostly focused on SME [small and midsize enterprise] and so I wanted that business.
-And they started to make some inroads on the consumer side of the equation by working with OEMs like laptop’s OEMs and desktop OEMs, and I wanted to continue that too.”
+"I want Cylance to continue their expansion in the channel business," he said.
+"They have -- there are literally over 1,000 channel partners and they are mostly focused on SME and so I wanted that business.
+And they started to make some inroads on the consumer side of the equation by working with OEMs like laptop’s OEMs and desktop OEMs, and I wanted to continue that too."